andrewyu22/work-out-tracker/README.md

 ## Description

 A simple daily workout tracker thats logs multiple exercises in a workout on a given day limited by user id.
-This will allow cosumer to reach their fitness goals quicker when they track their workout progress.
+This will allow consumer to reach their fitness goals quicker when they track their workout progress.

 ### User Story